Aminm246/test/Application/docs/specification/features.md

 ### Categories
 - Different categories of dishes
 - Allow the user the favorite certain categories, allowing better recommendations at the start of page
+- Each recipe will belong to different categories or have different tags.
+(Beef,Pasta,High Carb, Low Carb,Paleo).
+This will allow users to search by tag to find a larger variety of dishes than clicking through categories alone.

 ### Calorie calculator